rzc0d3r/SRT-Translator/README.md

 > A list of available languages can be obtained [here](wiki/Available-Languages.md)

-4. Wait for the subtitle translation:
+4. Wait for the subtitle translation (When the progress bar reaches 100%, it will be replaced with information about the time spent on translation!):

 ![](img/finished_translation.png)